HughP/dnj-corpus/README.md

 \p 1
 ```

-Three folders containing some `.txt` files are held in the `While-waiting for-a-medical-doctor` directory.
+Three folders containing some `.txt` files are held in the `While-waiting-for-a-medical-doctor` directory.

 * moyan-sanni_ko_dhotroo
 * moyan-waa_won